subhajitphy/GW_hyp/README.md

-The source code for plotting every element is gw_waveform_res.py
+The source code for plotting every element is gw_waveform_res.py //

-All usage has been shown in the enclosed jupyter notebook.
+All usage has been shown in the enclosed jupyter notebook. //

-#M in solar mass
+#M in solar mass //
-#q is mass ratio
+#q is mass ratio //
-#et0 is is the initial eccentricity
+#et0 is is the initial eccentricity //
-#b is the impact parameter in the units of M.
+#b is the impact parameter in the units of M. //
-#ti and tf are initial and final epoch in years
+#ti and tf are initial and final epoch in years //
-#t_step the the number of points to be considered while sampling total time of evolution during encounter.
+#t_step the the number of points to be considered while sampling total time of evolution during encounter. //
-#inc is the inclination angle
+#inc is the inclination angle //
-#distance is the distance to the source (BBH) in Gpc.
+#distance is the distance to the source (BBH) in Gpc. //
-#psrra is the PSR RA and Dec in radian. similar for GW source.
+#psrra is the PSR RA and Dec in radian. similar for GW source. //

-z=waveform(M,q,et0,b,ti,tf,t_step,inc,distance,psrra, psrdec,gwra,gwdec,rrmethod='None')
+z=waveform(M,q,et0,b,ti,tf,t_step,inc,distance,psrra, psrdec,gwra,gwdec,rrmethod='None') //

--> z.hp, z.hx, z.response, z.prefitres, z.postfitres returns the hp, hx array,
+-> z.hp, z.hx, z.response, z.prefitres, z.postfitres returns the hp, hx array,  //
-reponse of GW (F_+ h_+ +F_x h_x), prefit residuals and post fit residuals respectively IF rrmethod='dudt' the solver used usual LAL implement : (u,e_t,n) approach.
-BY DEFAULT it is set to be in accordance with PTA approach: (l,e_t,n).
+reponse of GW (F_+ h_+ +F_x h_x), prefit residuals and post fit residuals respectively. //
+IF rrmethod='dudt' the solver used usual LAL implement : (u,e_t,n) approach.
+BY DEFAULT it is set to be in accordance with PTA approach: (l,e_t,n). //

-z1=waveform(M,q,et0,b,ti,tf,t_step,inc,distance,estimatepeak='True')
+z1=waveform(M,q,et0,b,ti,tf,t_step,inc,distance,estimatepeak='True') //

-->z1.hp,z1.hx,z1.x,z1.y,z1.peak returns the hp, hx array, [orbit] and peak frequency (in Hz) respectively.
+->z1.hp,z1.hx,z1.x,z1.y,z1.peak returns the hp, hx array, [orbit] and peak frequency (in Hz) respectively. //